trexminer/T-Rex/README.md

                                              within any 7 minute interval

     -B, --benchmark                Benchmark mode.
+        --benchmark-epoch          Epoch number used during benchmark (only for algorithms that generate DAG).
     -P, --protocol-dump            User protocol logging.
     -c, --config                   Load a JSON-format configuration file.
     -l, --log-path                 Full path of the log file.